csbhalerao/cleanArchitectureTutorial/README.md

 # cleanArchitectureTutorial
 This tutorial is to implement clean architecture in android.

-- In `book_search_app` branch you can implementation with MVVM pattern
+- In `book_search_app` branch you can get implementation of MVVM pattern
 - Dagger hilt is used for dependency injection with retrofit is singleton scope while other objects have respective scope

 - In this app we are following the clean architecture(onion architecture)
-- Used clean architecture with package data, ui, usecase, viewmodel, di
+- Used clean architecture with packages - data, ui, usecase, viewmodel, di
 - Data deals with the network call using retrofit through repositories.
-(Can be used for fetching data from local database or any other way)
+(Can be used for fetching data from local database or from any other source)
-- Mapper will convert the network API response to domain model which is inside usecase.
+- Mapper will convert the network API response to domain model which is inside usecase package.

-- LiveData is widely used for observing the changes in data and emitting the events when there is changes
+- LiveData is used for observing the changes in data and emitting the events when there is changes

 - Databinding is used for populating the data in layouts and reclyclerview items
 - Glide is used for managing the images, deals with caching
-- Constraintlayout is used for keeping the layout light weight(keep layout nesting minimal)
+- Constraintlayout is used for keeping the layout light weight(to keep layout nesting at minimal level)
 - appcompat widgets are used in layouts
 - ktlint for keeping the check on lint warnings